 - What’s Considered as an Expensive Office Chair?

 - Are Expensive Chairs Worth It?

 - Should I Splurge on an Ergonomic Chair?

 Even if we’re talking about something at the low end of the spectrum, you have to remember that it’s still an office chair.
 It means cheap may not be CHEAP.

-Low-cost office chairs typically cost $100 to $200.
+Low-cost office chairs typically cost less than $200.
 They have several features found in ergonomic chairs, albeit not at the level that may give you long-term comfort.
 They provide adjustable features, though these are typically limited.
 They use foam, mesh, and plastic, but it’s the quality that may leave you wanting more.

 Cheap office chairs may begin to deteriorate quickly.
 Don’t expect them to feel the way they did when you first bought.
 All in all, you should only expect a few years out of a chair like this.

 High-end office chairs cost more than $1,000.
 You may think it’s expensive, but manufacturers built these chairs to last.
 They often come with an extensive warranty period — some coverages are as long as 12 years.

 They typically have the most adjustable features, allowing you to indulge your preferences.
 It’s also worth noting that you can customize expensive office chairs from their casters to their mesh.

 There is currently an active used-chair market, proving that expensive office chairs feel like they did when you first bought them.
 People can purchase 10-year-old high-end office chairs because they still feel comfortable and work well after a decade.